-The ISO will coordinate with neighboring regions to identify the consequences of the reliability transmission projects on neighboring regions.
+The ISO will coordinate with the ISO/RTO Regions regions to identify the consequences of the reliability transmission projects on such reighboring ISO/RTO regions using the respective planning criteria of such ISO/RTO Regions.
 The ISO shall report the results in the CRP.